 Any physician who is threatened with or sued for malpractice, or whose license to practice medicine is being challenged by government regulators, may request a consultation with a member of the ACCMA Litigation Stress Committee by contacting the ACCMA at 510-654-5383.
 The primary purpose of the meeting or phone consultation is to inform the subject physician of ways to cope with the stress of litigation or investigation and to apprise the physician of support resources available from the ACCMA, the physician's liability insurer, and from other sources.
 LSC members provide moral and emotional support, but are not permitted to discuss details of the case, give legal advice, or make recommendations about the management of the liability claim, and may not agree to testify as an expert on the colleague's behalf or participate in other peer review activities regarding the physician's case.

-To learn more about the services provided by the Litigation Stress Committee, please review the brochure and flyer below.
+To learn more about the services provided by the Litigation Stress Committee, please review the brochure and flyer below, and visit our Litigation Stress webpage at www.ACCMA.org/Litigation-Stress.
 You are welcome and encouraged to reproduce these materials and distribute them to any physicians or loved ones who may benefit from these services.

 If you have questions or would like more information, please contact the ACCMA at 510-654-5383 or firstname.lastname@example.org.